 - get service documents from the Department of Defence if it is a first time claim,

 - allow the department to gather further information about the veteran's personal and medical histories if necessary, and

-- conduct further medical examinations, if necessary, for people claiming disability pension, or an increase in disability pension.
+- conduct further medical examinations, if necessary, for people claiming Disability Compensation Payment, or an increase in Disability Compensation Payment.

 Delegates should refer to Commission Guidelines for Psychiatric compensation claims available in the Reference Library.